ethriel3695/theme-contentful-quick-start/README.md

 // Contentful credentials if you want to use contentful GATSBY_CONTENTFUL_SPACEID = `space id from contentful`;
 GATSBY_CONTENTFUL_API = `special token from contentful`;

-GATSBY_GOOGLE_ANALYTICS_ID = `Google Analytics ID`;
+// Google Analytics ID for tracking and user engagement GATSBY_GOOGLE_ANALYTICS_ID = `Google Analytics ID`;
 ```